everthx/datos_masivos/finalProject/Final Proyect Document.md

 </p>

 <p align="justify" >
 It has less code to perform some functions compared to other languages.
 This is useful because you can reduce the code to the minimum expression and thus read it faster to correct possible problems [11].
-Since this final project is to compare the performance algorithms of Machine Learning, this also offers access to modules and libraries that cover for Machine Learning.
+Since this final project's goal is to compare the performance of several Machine Learning algorithms, this also offers access to modules and libraries that cover Machine Learning.
 </p>

 ## SVM - Support Vector Machines